ebeRcca/python-assignments/README.md

 Part B keeps the design simple by using one class with easy‑to‑read methods that handle each step of the process.

 ### Separation of Concerns
-Part A separates tasks into individual functions.
+Part A separates concerns by placing each step of the workflow into individual functions.
-Part B keeps all requisition‑related behaviour inside one class, while the testing code handles running scenarios and manager decisions.
+Part B seperates concerns by keeping all requisition‑related logic inside one class, while the testing code is responsible for running scenarios and manager decisions.

 ### Reusability
-Reusability applies only to Part B.
+Reusability applies mainly to Part B because the entire class can be imported and used in other similar programs.
+It stores its own data and provides methods that manage a requisition process.
-The `RequisitionSystem` class can be reused in other simple prototypes because it contains all the logic needed to store, approve, and display a requisition.
+Part A is less reusable because its functions rely on direct user input and are tied to a single specific workflow.

 ### DRY (Don’t Repeat Yourself)
-Both parts avoid repeating logic by using functions (Part A) and methods (Part B) to handle repeated actions such as collecting staff information, calculating totals, approving requisitions, and displaying results.
-This reduces duplication and keeps the workflow consistent.
+Both parts follow the DRY principle by placing repeated actions into functions (Part A) and methods (Part B).
+Tasks such as collecting staff information, calculating totals, approving requisitions, and displaying results are written once and reused, which reduces duplication and keeps the workflow consistent.

 ### Single Source of Truth
-Both parts use a single counter to generate unique requisition IDs.
-This ensures that ID generation is consistent and prevents duplication or conflicting values across multiple requisitions.
+Both parts follow the Single Source of Truth principle by using one counter to generate unique requisition IDs.
+This keeps the numbering consistent and prevents duplication or conflicting IDs across multiple requisitions.